 Extinction Rebellion activists cleared by jury over rush-hour train protest

-Reverend Sue Parfitt, 79, Father Martin Newell, 54, and Philip Kingston, 85, have been acquitted of obstructing the railway.

-Three Extinction Rebellion activists have been cleared over a 2019 stunt which saw them cause 77 minutes of disruption to a central London train.
+Three Extinction Rebellion activists have been cleared over a 2019 stunt that saw them cause 77 minutes of disruption to a central London train.

 Mr Kingston super-glued his hand to a Docklands Light Railway (DLR) train while Rev Parfitt and Father Newell climbed on the roof and said prayers for the planet, shortly before 7am.